Clint Bowyer: 2010

-In race 19 at Chicagoland, Bowyer ran well all night, finishing 4th and moving up into 12th place in the overall standings.
-He started 15th but moved up quickly, running in the Top 10 for the first half and then in the Top 5 for most of the latter half of the race, battling Jeff Gordon for the lead with less than 40 laps to go.
+In race 19 at Chicagoland, Bowyer ran well all night, finishing fourth and moving up into twelfth place in the overall standings.
+He started 15th but moved up quickly, running in the top ten for the first half and then in the top five for most of the latter half of the race, battling Jeff Gordon for the lead with less than forty laps to go.

 In the Sylvania 300 at New Hampshire Motor Speedway, Bowyer started second and led the most laps before fading back into the Top 5.
 Taking the white flag in the second position, he suddenly witnessed then-leader Tony Stewart run out of fuel, giving Bowyer the third win of his Sprint Cup career and vaulting him to second in the Chase standings behind Denny Hamlin.
 However, this was negated during post-race inspection at NASCAR's R&D center.
-Reports surfaced that Bowyer's car used at Richmond had come close to failing inspection.
-NASCAR announced on September 22 that they had issued fines and penalties to the No. 33 team after failing a secondary inspection.
-Most critically, crew chief Shane Wilson was suspended for the next 6 races and both Bowyer and car owner Richard Childress face $150,000 in fines and the loss of 150 championship points.
+Reports surfaced that Bowyer's car, used at Richmond, had come close to failing inspection.
+NASCAR announced on September 22 that it had issued fines and penalties to the No. 33 team after failing a secondary inspection.
+Most critically, crew chief Shane Wilson was suspended for the next 6 races, and both Bowyer and car owner Richard Childress faced $150,000 in fines and the loss of 150 championship points.
 The penalty dropped Bowyer back to 12th in points, 185 points behind Denny Hamlin.
 Childress appealed the decision, which reduced the suspensions to four races and $100,000, but the 150-point deduction was upheld.

-During the Pepsi Max 400 weekend at Fontana, Bowyer and fellow Childress driver Austin Dillon taped an episode of The Price Is Right that was scheduled to feature NASCAR-themed Showcases (a practice that occurs during a Fontana race; host Drew Carey was the Grand Marshal of the August 2008 race) and aired on November 15.
-Bowyer finished 2nd to Tony Stewart in the race.
+During the Pepsi Max 400 weekend at Fontana, Bowyer and fellow Childress driver Austin Dillon taped an episode of The Price Is Right that was scheduled to feature NASCAR-themed Showcases (a practice that occurs during a Fontana race, host Drew Carey was the Grand Marshal of the August 2008 race) and aired on November 15, 2010.
+Bowyer finished second to Tony Stewart in the race.

 Bowyer barely edged teammate Kevin Harvick for the victory in the fall Talladega race, the AMP Energy Juice 500.
-The race ended with the leaders in Turn 1 when a caution was displayed for a large wreck on the front straightaway on the final lap.
+The race ended with the leaders in turn one when a caution was displayed for a large wreck on the front straightaway on the final lap.

-Bowyer finished 10th in the final Chase standings, earning him a spot on stage at the season-ending Awards Banquet.
+Bowyer finished tenth in the final Chase standings, earning him a spot on stage at the season-ending Awards Banquet.